GetRektRambo/project-zomboid-termux-server/TROUBLESHOOTING/zombie-despawn-cap.md

 ## The risk of raising it

 Community-documented: raising `ZombiesCountBeforeDelete` carries real risk of disk write errors and world-save corruption.
-We deliberately left ours at default — losing a world is worse than losing zombies.
+I deliberately left it at default — losing a world is worse than losing zombies.

 ## Options, ranked conservative-first